dragomirweb/ArtisanMailCleaner/USER_GUIDE.md

 1. Ensure the addon is up to date
 2. Try disabling other addons to check for conflicts
 3. If problems persist, please report the issue to the addon author

-## Support
-For additional help or to report bugs, please contact [Your preferred contact method or support channel].

-Remember to always use addons responsibly and in accordance with Blizzard's Terms of Service.